baku89/tethr/README.md

 ## Supported Cameras

-As mentioned above, most vendors add their own extension to PTP.
-Thus it requires vendor-specific support to fully access all of each camera model's features, otherwise the library can access limited number of configurations exposed as a standard device prop defined in PTP specification.
-The library also supports web camera fallback in the case WebUSB is disabled or no camera is connected such as smartphone.
+As mentioned above, most vendors add their own extensions to PTP.
+Therefore, vendor-specific support is required to fully access all the features of each camera model.
+Otherwise, the library can only access a limited number of configurations exposed as standard device properties defined in the PTP specification.
+The library also supports fallback to web cameras in case WebUSB is disabled or no camera is connected, such as a smartphone.

-Here's the list of camera models
+Here's a list of supported camera models:

 | Vendor    | Camera   | Features                    |
 | --------- | -------- | --------------------------- |